aanton/slides/command-line-tools/slides.md

 layout: true

-# Clipboards
+# ~~Clipboards~~ Selections

 ---

 name: clipboards

-## Understanding clipboards
+## Understanding selections

-There are three "clipboards" defined in the "Inter-Client Communication Conventions Manual": `PRIMARY`, `SECONDARY` (used inconsistently) & `CLIPBOARD`.
+There are three "selections" defined in the "Inter-Client Communication Conventions Manual": `PRIMARY`, `SECONDARY` (used inconsistently) & `CLIPBOARD`.

-The majority of programs for Xorg (the most popular display server among Linux users) treat the the `PRIMARY` and `CLIPBOARD` selections in the following way:
+The majority of programs for Xorg (the most popular display server among Linux users) treat the selections in the following way:

 * The `CLIPBOARD` selection is used for explicit copy/paste commands involving keyboard shortcuts or menu items
   * It behaves like the single-clipboard system on Windows